danod007/We-Rate-Dogs/README.md

 # We-Rate-Dogs
-Data Wrangling which involves gathering, assessing and cleaning of data from a twitter account.
+Data Wrangling which involves gathering, assessing and cleaning of data from different sources e.g. a twitter account.
 It is part of the requirements for the Udacity Data Analyst Nanodegree Program.

 #### BY FABI DANIEL